-A fun and interesting chord progression, the tune Killer Joe is a commonly called jazz standard on both jam sessions and in gigging situations.
+A fun and interesting chord progression, the tune Killer Joe is a commonly called jazz standard on jam sessions and gigs.
 While the tune looks easy from an initial look at the chords, especially the A sections which are only two chords, it can be tricky to keep things from becoming monotonous when playing over these changes.

-Below you will find a chord study written out over the changes to Killer Joe that uses melodic comping phrases to outline the changes, but keep things interesting and prevent the tune from becoming predictable at the same time.
+Below you will find a chord study written out over the changes to Killer Joe that uses melodic comping phrases to outline the changes.
+This keeps things interesting and prevents the tune from becoming predictable.

 What’s In this Killer Joe Chord Study

 Here is a bit of background on each of these chord concepts that you can use to understand the underlying theoretical building blocks of the chord study.
-From there, you can use these concepts to build chord studies over this tune, and other tunes, of your own.
+From there, you can use these concepts to build chord studies over this tune and other tunes.

 Lenny Breau Chords – These chords are inspired by the playing of the late, great Lenny Breau.
 They use the 3rd and 7th as the lowest two notes, or 7th and 3rd, with one color note placed on top of those notes to form the whole chord shape.

-7alt Chords – When playing over 7th chords, and you want to add a level of tension to your playing, you can add in the altered notes to your chords, b9-#9-b5-#5, which will create a sense of tension that you can then resolve to the next chord in the tune.
+7alt Chords – When playing over dominant 7th chords, and you want to add a level of tension to your playing, you can add in the altered notes to your chords (b9-#9-b5-#5).
+This will create a sense of tension that you can then resolve to the next chord in the tune.

-4th Chords – These shapes are built by stacking 4th intervals, rather than the traditional 3rd intervals, to create three and sometimes four-note shapes on the guitar.
+4th Chords – Quartal chords are built by stacking 4th intervals, rather than the traditional 3rd intervals, to create three and sometimes four-note shapes on the guitar.

-Closed Chords – Closed shapes are built by placing all of the chords in the order that they appear, such as R-3-5-7, and are sometimes inverted from that beginning position.
+Closed Chords – Closed shapes are built by placing all of the chords in the order that they appear, such as 1-3-5-7, and are sometimes inverted from that beginning position.